 - Another good product is Proden PlaqueOff Dental Care for Dogs and Cats PlaqueOff effectively fights bad breath, tartar and plaque and is simply added to your Pomeranian’s food.

+Smaller Pomeranians are slower to change teeth than their bigger brother and sisters.
+Often the canine teeth ( the long teeth on either side of the upper and lower jaw ) do not fall out as expected.
+Retained canine teeth can cause problems and your veterinarian should be contacted for advice.
 I always advise new Dochlaggie Pomeranian owners to have their Pomeranian puppy’s teeth checked and any retained baby teeth removed at the same time as the puppy is desexed.

 When to worry

-You should at this point contact your veterinarian for a professional diagnosis and treatment.
+If your Pomeranian suffers from any of the following; Bad breath, Sores on the tongue or gums, Weak teeth/ broken teeth, Bloody saliva, You should at this point contact your veterinarian for a professional diagnosis and treatment.